StackVista/stackstate-docs/stackpacks/integrations/java-apm.md

 * Oracle
 * Postgres SQL

-**Datastore tracing provides:** timing request to response, query info \(e.g. a sanitized query string\), and error and stacktrace capturing.
+**Datastore tracing provides:** timing request to response, query info \(for example, a sanitized query string\), and error and stacktrace capturing.

 Don't see your desired datastores?
 StackState is continuously adding additional support.
 Contact our support if you need help.